 Gas Giant |

-Geostationary / Geosynchronous Orbit |
+Geostationary Orbit |

 Goldilocks Zone |

 A region in the orbit of a star where bears live in cottages and eat porridge for breakfast.
 Ignore the stuff about bears, although it does get its name from the children's story!
-It's actually a zone where any objects located in it may be habitable.
-Temperatures in the Goldilocks Zone are just right (not too hot or too cold) so any water there can exist as a liquid.
+It's actually a region around a star where temperatures are 'just right' for liquid water to exist, making it a possible location for life.
 Earth is situated in the Goldilocks Zone in the solar system.
-It can also be called the habitable zone or circumstellar habitable zone.
-Other stars will have Goldilocks Zones so planets discovered in them would be of great interest to scientists. |
+It can also be called the habitable zone or circumstellar habitable zone. |

 Gravity |